THOMASELOVE/431-quizzes-2022/README.md

 1. Specific information about [Quiz 1](https://github.com/THOMASELOVE/431-quizzes-2022/tree/main/quiz1) information is available [here](https://github.com/THOMASELOVE/431-quizzes-2022/tree/main/quiz1).
 2. Quiz 2 information will be posted later in the semester.

+## Sample Quiz: Five Old Quiz Questions

+Dr. Love prepared a document containing five old quiz questions, as well as an answer sketch for those five questions, and some information on results.
+[You'll find it all here](https://github.com/THOMASELOVE/431-quizzes-2022/tree/main/sample), if you are interested.

 ## General Information About the Quizzes

 1. Quizzes typically involve 20-30 questions.